New SBS Better Brakes Brings Next-Level Brake Performance & Environmental Impact

 Thomas Midtgaard-Jørgensen, Marketing Manager, E: tmj@sbs.dk, T: +45 5214 1305

 SBS Friction is the preferred OE and aftermarket supplier of brake pads and friction solutions for motorcycles, scooters, ATV/UTVs, special cars and industrial applications, including wind turbines.
 Our product portfolio also includes brake discs, clutch kits, brake shoes, brake shims and more.
 SBS Friction has as an industry-first, received full approval according to the ECE R90 regulation, providing riders the most reliable quality in terms of design, manufacturing, and performance.
 Furthermore, SBS brake pads are reinforced with NUCAP NRS technology, which secures a mechanical and indestructible bonding of the compound.
-SBS Friction is a reliable brake part supplier when anyone is seeking braking excellence.
-To learn more visit : http://sbsbrakes.com
+SBS Friction is your reliable brake part supplier when you seek braking excellence.
+Go Ahead - we have the power to stop you!
+Visit : http://sbsbrakes.com/

-Watch Better Brakes - Next Level Brake Performance and Environmental Impact: https://www.youtube.com/watch?v=R-csPhVMXmY